SillyTavern/SillyTavern/readme.md

-## Silly TavernAI mod.
+# SillyTavern.
 Based on fork of TavernAI 1.2.8
 ### Brought to you by @Cohee1207 and @RossAscends

 Try on Colab (runs KoboldAI backend and TavernAI Extras server alongside):  <a target="_blank" href="https://colab.research.google.com/github/Cohee1207/TavernAI-extras/blob/main/colab/GPU.ipynb">